 2) as Ego-inflation (inflammatio).

-1) If the borders to the collective time is broken down or being exceeded out of hand, for example through LSD or through one-sided development techniques, or in shock, the consciousness and the personality will slide crucial out of balance and therefore suffer.
-The Ego will sideways with its personal identity and lifesituation, suddenly experience break in of tremendous astral energies, clairvoyant abilities, visions of mythological beings, good and evil forces, various demons and angels, death and themes of rebirth, unusual light phenomena, messages from supernatural beings, memories from past lifes.
-These experiences will, because that the Ego´s nature has not been realized, be characterized by unreality and division, anxiety of going mad and anxiety of death, or the experience of a total meaningless and dark extinct world.
+1) If the borders to the collective time are broken down or exceeded out of hand, for example, through LSD or through one-sided development techniques, or when in shock, then the consciousness and the personality will slide crucially out of balance and therefore will suffer.
+The Ego will go sideways on its personal identity and life situation, suddenly experiencing an intrusion of tremendous astral energies, clairvoyant abilities, visions of mythological beings, good and evil forces, various demons and angels, death and themes of rebirth, unusual light phenomena, messages from supernatural beings, and memories from past lives.
+Since the Ego´s nature has not been realized, these experiences will be characterized by unreality and division, fear of going mad and fear of death, or the experience of a totally meaningless and dark extinct world.

-2) The personality can receive informations through the break in of astral and collective energies, images and symbols: information about, what approaches human beings from outside (from other people, from chance, destiny, life etc.).
-However informations through collective images are contradictional and split.
-Many have therefore been seduced by these colourful experiences and have remained there, with the ability to see the aura, with the ability to create images, to create in reality.
+2) The personality can receive information through the break-in of astral and collective energies, images, and symbols: information about what approaches the human beings from the outside (from other people, chance, destiny, life, etc.).
+However, the information received through collective images is contradictory and split.
+Many have been seduced by these colorful experiences and have remained there, with the ability to see the aura and to create images in reality.

-When the collective time is used spiritual in genuine sense, then the Ego, in its egoistic isolating and self-affirmative function, steps aside.
-However the same forces can be used for other intensions.
-It can be creative, Ego-affirmative, political, demonical and so on.
-The forces which in spirituality are given to others´ disposal in healing, energy transmission and spiritual information exchange, the same forces can themselves be turned in through the Ego-structures and open creative channels, create super Egos, create political leaders and popular seducers.
+When the collective time is used spiritually, in the true sense, then the Ego, in its egoistic isolating and self-affirmative function, steps aside.
+However, the same forces can be used for other purposes: creative, Ego-affirmative, political, demonical, and so on.
+The forces which in spirituality are given to others´ disposal in healing, energy transmission, and spiritual information exchange – the same forces can be turned inwardly through the Ego-structures and can open creative channels, create super-Egos, political leaders, and popular seducers.

-The problem, or the danger, does not consist in using creativity or auric abilities.
-It is actually a good idea to formulate the experiences creatively; the danger is, whether the Ego grows and becomes swollen on the world´s positive responses.
-And if the Ego gains strength, takes the honour, or blows itself up, the transformationprocess of consciousness stops, the growth forward towards the goal: illumination and later enlightenment.
+The problem, or the danger, does not consist in the use of creativity or auric abilities.
+It is actually a good idea to formulate the experiences creatively; the danger is whether the Ego grows and becomes swollen on the world´s positive responses.
+And if the Ego gains strength, takes the honor, or blows itself up, this stops the transformation process of consciousness and halts the growth forward towards the goal: illumination and later enlightenment.

-The most appropriate in spiritual practice is in other words to use the dreaming state of the wholeness, to begin to practice the supporting exercises (which I have described in my book Meditation as an Art of Life – a basic reader).
+The most appropriate spiritual practice is, in other words, to use the dreaming state of the wholeness and to begin practicing the supporting exercises (which I have described in my book Meditation as an Art of Life – a Basic Reader).

-It is in other words very important that you do not move accent from awake everyday life (for example a good earth-bound job, ordinary people and family) to dreams and sleep, not use drugs or one-sided development techniques which promise you great experiences and abilities.
+In other words, it is very important that you do not move your focus from the awake everyday life (for example, a good earth-bound job, ordinary people, and family) to dreams and sleep; do not use drugs or one-sided development techniques which promise you great experiences and abilities.

 You have to have patience.
-Even for people with a regular and well ordered practice (2-3 hours every day) there can pass weeks, months or years between the reflections into the awake state of the wholeness.
-However if practice is appropriate, the spiritual consciousness will with time automatically penetrate the dreaming wholeness.
+Even for people with a consistent and methodical practice (2-3 hours every day), there can pass weeks, months, or years between the reflections into the awake state of the wholeness.
+However, if the practice is appropriate, the spiritual consciousness will, with time, automatically penetrate the dreaming wholeness.

-And if moments of actual awakenness are coming, then everything is simple, intensive, present, in the right place: mountains are again mountains, woods are again woods, but without longings, without wishes and desires, without the past, without the future.
+And if moments of actual awakeness are coming, then everything is simple, intense, present, in the right place: mountains are again mountains, woods are again woods, but without longings, without wishes and desires, without the past, without the future.
 The mountains are.
 The woods are.
 The consciousness is.
 The Now is.
-You are at home again, at home in genuine sense.
+You are at home again, at home in the true sense.

-So what you have to confront is the nature of suffering.
-And the nature of suffering is in short the ignorance about the Source of Life; therefore both self-enquiry and enquiry into society and nature: critical thinking.
+So, what you have to confront is the nature of suffering.
+And the nature of suffering is, in short, the ignorance about the Source of Life; therefore, we have to apply both self-inquiry and inquiry into society and nature: critical thinking.

-See Martin Gardner 1993 for an account of how the New Thought Movement stripped Christianity of such things as sin, hell, demons, and other nasty things, and replaced them with beliefs in a hodge-podge of beliefs from Eastern mysticism and Western paranormalism and spiritualism.
+See Martin Gardner’s The Healing Revelations of Mary Baker Eddy: The Rise and Fall of Christian Science (1993), for an account of how the New Thought Movement stripped Christianity of such things as sin, hell, demons, and other nasty things, and replaced them with a hodge-podge of beliefs from Eastern mysticism and Western paranormalism and spiritualism.
 Gardner focuses on a minor poet and writer who was a major player in expressing the beliefs of New Thought, Ella Wheeler Wilcox (1850-1919).
 She penned some memorable lines, e.g., “Laugh, and the world laughs with you; Weep, and you weep alone.”

 3) The Secret